Choose the Right Way of Working

 For the longest time, nobody had to ask this question, because there was a standard way to manage work: a plan-driven, predictive approach such as Waterfall or PRINCE2.
 The process was well-documented, ubiquitous, and assumed to be right.
-In recent years, Agile emerged as a viable, acceptable alternative to getting work done.
-Where you work, are plan-driven and Agile approaches true alternatives, or has Agile become the single new standard?
-By my informal assessment, too many people are inappropriately trying to force-fit their work into Agile frameworks.
+Agile has emerged as a viable, acceptable alternative.
+And now, too many people are inappropriately trying to force-fit their work into Agile frameworks.

+Let’s look at these two very different approaches.
 Many people think of Agile and Waterfall in terms of right and wrong, new and old.
-I think the real question is that of suitability.
+However, the real question is that of suitability.

 When we work, we rely on principles that guide our choices, decisions, and actions.
 If we apply Waterfall practices — such as requirements analysis, Gantt charts, code freeze, and user acceptance testing — it’s because we’ve chosen to operate according to certain principles.
 Some of the Waterfall principles are: